abhigit-saha/genestorer/README.md

 # **Secure Health Data Exchange System**
 *Federated Learning + Blockchain (Hyperledger)*

 note: Please refer to other branches with the various parts of the code.
-Thank you
+Also note the hyperledge branch uses a starter template (hence the number of commits).

 ## **📌 Overview**
 > Data is the new oil, so there arises a need to store the data securely and train ml models without giving away the data.